KimihikoAkayasaki/plugin_Fakenect/README.md

 ## **Overview**
 This repo is a pure implementation of the `ITrackingDevice` interface,
-providing Amethyst support for the Xbox One Kinect, using the 2.0 SDK.
+providing Amethyst support for the Xbox One Kinect, as a fake device.
-Both the handler and the plugin itself ([available here](https://github.com/KinectToVR/plugin_Fakenect/tree/main/plugin_Fakenect)) are written in C#
+Both the handler and the plugin itself ([available here](https://github.com/KimihikoAkayasaki/plugin_Fakenect/tree/main/plugin_Fakenect)) are written in C#

 ## **Downloads**
-You're going to find built plugins in [repo Releases](https://github.com/KinectToVR/plugin_Fakenect/releases/latest).
+You're going to find built plugins in [repo Releases](https://github.com/KimihikoAkayasaki/plugin_Fakenect/releases/latest).

 ## **Build & Deploy**
-Both build and deployment instructions [are available here](https://github.com/KinectToVR/plugin_Fakenect/blob/main/.github/workflows/build.yml).
+Both build and deployment instructions [are available here](https://github.com/KimihikoAkayasaki/plugin_Fakenect/blob/main/.github/workflows/build.yml).
- - Ensure you have the Kinect SDK 2.0 (2.2) installed ([from here](https://www.microsoft.com/en-us/download/details.aspx?id=44561) or nuget)
  - Open in Visual Studio and publish using the prepared publish profile
    (`plugin_Fakenect` → `Publish` → `Publish` → `Open folder`)
  - Copy the published plugin to the `plugins` folder of your local Amethyst installation